Products & Services

 DoD Conference Policies and Controls

-The Department of Defense has always taken its duty to be an excellent steward of taxpayer dollars very seriously.
-Through the continued implementation of the Secretary’s Efficiencies Initiative and President Obama’s Campaign to Cut Waste, DoD has focused on reducing costs and ensuring that policies and controls are in place to prevent waste, duplication, or abuse, with specific attention paid to spending associated with conferences.
+DoD has always taken its duty to be an excellent steward of taxpayer dollars very seriously.
+Through the continued implementation of the Secretary of Defense's Efficiencies Initiative and President Obama’s Campaign to Cut Waste, the department has focused on reducing costs and ensuring policies and controls are in place to prevent waste, duplication, or abuse, with specific attention paid to spending associated with conferences.

-Through the implementation of the Office of Management and Budget’s May 11, 2012 memorandum, “Promoting Efficient Spending to Support Agency Operations,” DoD has further increased scrutiny of conference spending and elevated approval authority for conference hosting and attendance.
-Implementation guidance was provided by the Deputy Secretary of Defense on September 29, 2012.
-The Department has made important progress in centralizing its oversight of conference spending within each of its Components and is significantly reducing conference spending due to these new oversight procedures and the challenges of the current fiscal environment.
-Reductions and further cost-savings are continuing during Fiscal Year 2013.
+Through the implementation of the Office of Management and Budget’s (OMB) May 11, 2012 memorandum, “Promoting Efficient Spending to Support Agency Operations,” DoD has further increased scrutiny of conference spending and elevated approval authority for conference hosting and attendance.
+Implementation guidance was provided by the Deputy Secretary of Defense on September 29, 2012 and reissued by the Deputy Chief Management Officer on November 6, 2013 to reflect lessons learned over the past year and additional best practices.
+This guidance has helped the department make important progress in centralizing its oversight of conference spending within each of the DoD Components and significantly reduce conference spending .
+Reductions and further cost-savings are continuing during fiscal year 2014.

 In addition, the Deputy Secretary of Defense authorized DoD components in January 2013 to further curtail spending on travel, training, and conferences, in light of the overall budget uncertainty faced by the Department.
 This is one of the various actions the DoD components are currently taking to help mitigate budget execution risks as the Department operates under a continuing resolution and as the possibility of sequestration remains.